johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 There are **many** fantastic lessons, patterns and ideas developed by the Akka community–many of which inspire this proposal–however, it is limited in its expression power, because it is _just a library_.
-In contrast, this effort here is collaborative with the compiler infrastructure, including type checking, and thread-safety, concurrency model hooks and code generation built-into the language on various layers of the project.
+In contrast, this effort here is colaborative with the compiler infrastructure, including type checking, and thread-safety, concurrency model hooks and code generation built-into the language on various layers of the project.

 Needless to say, what we are able to achieve API wise and also because who the target audience of this project is, we are taking different tradeoffs in the API design - favoring a more language integrated model, for the benefit of feeling natural for the developers first discovering actor model programming.
 By doing so, we aim to provide a model that, as Akka has in the past, will mature well over the next 10 years, as systems become more and more distributed and programming such systems becomes more commonplace than ever before.

+## Acknowledgments & Prior Art

+We would like to acknowlage the prior art in the space of distributed actor systems which have inspired our design and thinking over the years.
+Most notably we would like to thank the Akka and Orleans projects, each showing independent innovation in their respective ecosystems and implementation approaches.
+We would also like to acknowlage the Erlang BEAM runtime and Elixir language for a more modern take built upon the on the same foundations.
+In some ways, Swift's distributed actors are not much unlike the gen_server style processes available on those platforms.
+While we operate in very different runtime environments and need to take different tradeoffs at times, both have been an inspiration and very useful resource when comparing to the more Akka or Orleans style actor designs.

 ## Source compatibility